jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter1.md

 1. Interactions of the actor (A) with the port (P):
 A: Enters the car plate and the rate name
-P: Checks whether the car is parked correctly
+P: Checks whether the car is illegally parked

 2. Operations of the port:
-isParkedCorrectly
+illegallyParkedCar

 3. Description of the operations: